NWA-Marketing/NWA-Marketing/README.md

 - 👋 Hi, I’m @NWA-Marketing I just received 2021 Best of Naples Internet Marketing Services.
 I am a Full Stack Developer.
 Self taught by Tutorialinux.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Jesus Christ, My Family and Country.
 - 🌱 I’m currently learning ...GitHub.
 How use API Framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything Tutorialinux and David Cohen.
 - 📫 How to reach me ... brevere69@protonmail.com

 <!---